junlabucsd/napari-mm3/docs/track-widget.md

 ```

 **Output**
 * Data for all cells.
 Saved as a dictionary of Cell objects (see below) in the `cell_data` subfolder in the analysis directory.
-The file `all_cells.pkl` contains all identified cells, while `complete_cells.pkl` contains only cells with a mother and daughter identified.
+The files `all_cells.pkl` and `all_cells.json` contain all identified cells, while `complete_cells.pkl` and `complete_cells.json` contain only cells with a mother and daughter identified.
 * (Optional) Lineage images.
 Lineage and segmentation information overlayed on the subtracted images across time frames.

 ### Notes on use